Bangladeshi cuisine: What food do they eat in Bangladesh?

 Stuffing parathas is also very common, with many different filings being popular, including dal, potatoes cauliflower or other vegetables.
 It can then be served with a small amount of butter on top to melt, a side of chutney or simply as an accompaniment to a curry dish.

-Dhokor Dalna is considered one of the signature dishes of Bengali cuisine.
+Dhokor Dalna is considered one of the famous signature dishes of Bangladeshi cuisine.
 The dish uses lentils or dal to make a fried cake, slightly simmered in a tomato-based gravy and seasoned with spices such as ginger, cumin and coriander.

 The dish is then served with steamed rice or with a bread side such as paratha or chapati.

-Dhokar dalna also sometimes utilises onion and garlic in the preparation, although the traditional method of making the dish excluded these ingredients.
-If included, however, they combines perfectly with the tomato gravy and spices to result in a super tasty vegetarian-friendly side dish.
+Dhokar dalna also sometimes utilises onion and garlic in the preparation, although the traditional method of making the dish excludes these ingredients.
+If included, however, they combine perfectly with the tomato gravy and spices to result in a super tasty vegetarian-friendly side dish.